hookenz/linux-cli-challenge/README.md

 Rules
 ---
 This should not be a port and should not use automated tooling.
 Do not read the source code and simply translate or port the code into a new language.
-Actually look at the program behavior, the man page and the documentation and implement it from scratch
+Actually look at the program behavior, the man page and the documentation and implement it from scratch.

+Extra points for portability (Windows included).

 Why?
 ---